Gradient Investments LLC Has $13.68 Million Position in Mastercard Incorporated (NYSE:MA)

 Gradient Investments LLC raised its stake in Mastercard Incorporated (NYSE:MA – Get Rating) by 88.3% during the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
 The fund owned 43,362 shares of the credit services provider’s stock after purchasing an additional 20,330 shares during the period.
 Gradient Investments LLC’s holdings in Mastercard were worth $13,680,000 at the end of the most recent quarter.

 Several other institutional investors and hedge funds have also recently modified their holdings of MA.
 PrairieView Partners LLC boosted its position in shares of Mastercard by 58.2% in the first quarter.
 PrairieView Partners LLC now owns 87 shares of the credit services provider’s stock valued at $31,000 after acquiring an additional 32 shares during the period.
 Cordant Inc. bought a new stake in shares of Mastercard in the first quarter valued at about $32,000.
 Western Pacific Wealth Management LP bought a new stake in shares of Mastercard in the fourth quarter valued at about $39,000.
-Joseph P. Lucia & Associates LLC bought a new stake in shares of Mastercard in the first quarter valued at about $44,000.
-Finally, American National Bank bought a new stake in shares of Mastercard in the first quarter valued at about $46,000.
+Joseph P. Lucia & Associates LLC bought a new stake in Mastercard during the first quarter worth about $44,000.
+Finally, American National Bank bought a new stake in Mastercard during the first quarter worth about $46,000.
 75.10% of the stock is currently owned by institutional investors and hedge funds.

 Analysts Set New Price Targets

 Several research firms recently weighed in on MA.
-Wells Fargo & Company cut their price objective on shares of Mastercard from $450.00 to $400.00 and set an “overweight” rating for the company in a research report on Wednesday, July 13th.
 Daiwa Capital Markets cut shares of Mastercard from an “outperform” rating to a “neutral” rating and cut their price objective for the stock from $385.00 to $375.00 in a research report on Tuesday, August 16th.
-Citigroup cut their price objective on shares of Mastercard from $453.00 to $415.00 in a research report on Tuesday, July 26th.
 Wolfe Research cut their price objective on shares of Mastercard from $465.00 to $415.00 in a research report on Wednesday, July 20th.
-Finally, Macquarie cut their price objective on shares of Mastercard from $440.00 to $410.00 in a research report on Friday, July 29th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and thirteen have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Mastercard has an average rating of “Moderate Buy” and a consensus price target of $414.09.
+Morgan Stanley upped their price objective on shares of Mastercard from $452.00 to $457.00 and gave the stock an “overweight” rating in a research report on Friday, July 29th.
+Piper Sandler lowered their target price on Mastercard from $357.00 to $298.00 and set an “underweight” rating for the company in a research note on Wednesday, July 6th.
+Finally, Truist Financial lowered their target price on Mastercard from $450.00 to $420.00 and set a “buy” rating for the company in a research note on Thursday, June 30th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and thirteen have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $414.09.

 Insider Buying and Selling at Mastercard